oakeslab-polymtl/DTInsight/README.md

 A - Zoom out \
 E - Zoom in

-*You can also move the camera by clicking and draging it*
+*You can also move the camera by clicking and dragging it*

 **Highlighting relationships :**